 - If you could be anywhere in the world right now, where would you be and why?

 - What’s a fond childhood memory that’s close to your heart?

 This simple game can get you and your partner sharing intimate and meaningful details, thus improving your connection and building up your strong relationship base.

 2. Do an Appreciative Examination of the current state of your Relationship

-When a couple is having trouble in their relationship, it can sometimes help to dig deeper into the good things that brought that couple together rather than focusing on the problems they are experiencing.
+When a couple is having trouble in their relationship, it can sometimes help to dig deeper into the good things that brought them together rather than focusing on the problems they are experiencing.
 An Appreciative Inquiry (AI) examines what gives life to a relationship and what keeps that relationship alive and working.
 As a couple, you can run an examination of your relationship through positive questions and respectful inquiry.

-A couple can use this approach to open up their past and look at their successes, values, and strengths as a couple.
+A couple can use this approach to open up about their past and look at their successes, values, and strengths as a couple.

 This helps the couple to remember that they are a team, sharing common goals and desires.
 An AI is composed of five sections:

 1. Identify what are the aspects of an Important Relationship